 I played in the open section at this year's event.
 I gained about 9 rating points.
 As usual I played memorable wins losses and draws.
 I like to focus on the losses because this is where I think I learn the most by analysis.
-This one is definitely tops in the loss column:

 This is a battling draw I played.
 I'm especially proud of how I surrendered material to create chances in the game.